-Choose from several distinct tours, all hosted by members of AIA New York.
-Expert guides provide lively narration covering architecture and engineering landmarks from all eras of the city’s history, as well as current urban planning and environmental issues impacting urban waterfronts.
+Several distinct cruises, AIANY Architecture Boat Tours, all hosted by expert AIANY member guides in partnership with Classic Harbor Line, offer lively narration covering architecture and engineering landmarks from all eras of the city’s history, as well as current urban planning and environmental issues impacting urban waterfronts.

-Most boat tours leave from Chelsea Piers (Pier 62) at West 22nd Street and the Hudson River.
+Most cruises leave from Chelsea Piers (Pier 62) at West 22nd Street and the Hudson River.
 Exact meeting location details are provided immediately upon purchase of tickets.

 Upcoming Boat Tours

 This 2-hour-and-45-minute cruise circumnavigates the island of Manhattan via the Hudson, East, and Harlem rivers, and is AIA New York's signature tour experience.
-Enjoy expert narration by an AIA New York guide as you explore the architecture, infrastructure, and urban planning of New York City.
-Tour highlights are thematically linked to illustrate the recent transformation of an industrial waterfront to one of booming real estate development, ecologically-driven landscape design, and resilient infrastructure.
+Enjoy insightful narration by an AIA New York guide as you explore the architecture, infrastructure, and urban planning of New York City.
+Tour highlights are thematically linked to illustrate the recent transformation of a post-industrial waterfront, and an exploration of how cities might adapt in the post-COVID era.

 This extended AIA New York tour travels to Staten Island and offers a limited "backstage pass" to experience the transformation of the region's former largest garbage landfill into today's Freshkills Park.
 The cruise will enter a network of tidal kills (or streams) to explore the unprecedented land reclamation project, nearly three times the size of Central Park.
 NYC Parks and AIA New York guides will provide insightful narration about cutting-edge landscape architecture and engineering, urban planning, and the industrial architecture and infrastructure of Staten Island's North West shore.